Mashimo/DataScience-TidyData/codebook.md

 ### Variables present in the dataset
 * Subject: code identifying the test subject (int from 1 to 30)
 * Activity: factor with 6 levels such as “LAYING”, “SITTING”
-* list of total 86 features for the mean or standard deviations measured
+* a list of total 86 features for the mean or standard deviations measured

 If you are really curious, here are the 86 features, separated by comma: